metabase/metabase/docs/installation-and-operation/observability-with-prometheus.md

 # Observability with Prometheus

-You can export [Prometheus](https://prometheus.io/) stats from your Metabase.
+You can export metrics in [Prometheus](https://prometheus.io/) format from your Metabase.

 ## Running Metabase and Prometheus locally